spamegg1/spamegg1.github.io/gsoc-2025/README.md

 ##### Chaining multiple stages of upsweep and downsweep

-We need to create multiple executions of upsweep one after the other, with the changes in interval sizes reflected correctly:
+We need to create multiple executions of upsweep and downsweep one after the other, with the changes in interval sizes reflected correctly:

 ```scala